tldr-pages/tldr/contributing-guides/style-guide.md

 User-provided values should use the `{{token}}` syntax in order to allow `tldr` clients to highlight them.

-Keep the following guidelines in mind when choosing tokens:
+Keep the following below described guidelines in mind when choosing tokens.

 ### Naming